Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-05-class-overview.md

 Currently, I am planning on having weekly "modules" run from Friday to Thursday night.

 Homework will be due before the start of the business day on Friday (i.e. 8am Friday morning).

+## Homework

+You should consider anything within the course lecture content under a *{ TODO: }* section to be part of your "homework".

+You will receive additional directives and notes on the homework page for each assignment on the Moodle Shell as well as the ["homework wiki"](https://github.com/Montana-Media-Arts/creative-coding-1/wiki) (Homework assignments will be posted in both locations).
+Instructions will be provided how to do this over the next two weeks.